EricKit/nest-user-auth/README.md

 ## Next task

 Let me know what features you'd like to see.
-Recently added password reset emails.
+The ability to reset a user's password via email was added.

 ## Purpose